janalin/model-selection-intro/README.md

 # Introduction to Model Selection
-_Last Update: March 15, 2017 by JL_
+_Last Update: April 7, 2018 by JL_

 _Notes on the concepts behind model selection and commonly used model selection criteria._

 This document is under construction and shows only the chapters completed at this time.
-Corrections and suggestions are very welcome, contact <a href="mailto:jlinnik@ethz.ch">jlinnik@ethz.ch</a> or check the correspondence at the end of the document.
+Corrections and suggestions are very welcome, contact <a href="mailto:jlinnik@protonmail.ch">jlinnik@protonmail.ch</a> or check the correspondence at the end of the document.

 If you contribute, please add your name in the contributors list below and in the `correspondence.md` file.

 #### Contributors (_please add your name if you contribute_)
-* Jana Linnik <a href="mailto:jlinnik@ethz.ch">jlinnik@ethz.ch</a>
+* Jana Linnik <a href="mailto:jlinnik@protonmail.ch">jlinnik@protonmail.ch</a>

 ### Prerequisites
 This is a bookdown document.
 The __bookdown__ package can be installed from CRAN or Github: <a href="https://github.com/rstudio/bookdown">https://github.com/rstudio/bookdown</a>